meteor/meteor/README.md

 </template>
 ```

-To check for permissions when using groups:
+To check for roles with partitions:

 ```handlebars
 <!-- client/myApp.html -->